TIBCOSoftware/snappydata/docs/howto/run_spark_job_inside_cluster.md

 ./bin/snappy-job.sh status --lead localhost:8090 --job-id 321e5136-4a18-4c4f-b8ab-f3c8f04f0b48
 ```

-Refer to the [Building SnappyData applications using Spark API](../programming_guide/building_snappydata_applications_using_spark_api.md) section of the documentation for more details.
+Refer to the [Building TIBCO ComputeDB applications using Spark API](../programming_guide/building_snappydata_applications_using_spark_api.md) section of the documentation for more details.